micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-14-rashi_en.md

 ### passuk 10
 <b>Pharaoh drew near</b> It should have said וּפַרְעֹה קָרַב (in the קַל conjugation).
 Why does it say הִקְרִיב — [in the הִפְעִיל form]?
 He made himself draw near and he exerted himself to be ahead of them (his soldiers) as he had arranged with them.
 <b>Coming after them.</b> With one heart (mind), as one man.
 An alternate explanation: And behold the Egyptian (sing.) is coming after them: [meaning:] They saw the guardian angel of Egypt coming from the heavens to help the Egyptians.
 <b>They cried out.</b> They grasped the trait of their forefathers.
 Regarding Avraham it is written: “To the place where he stood.”
-Regarding Yitzchak: “To meditate (pray) in the field” Regarding Yaakov: “He reached the place (prayed in the place).”
+Regarding Yitzchok: “To meditate (pray) in the field” Regarding Yaakov: “He reached the place (prayed in the place).”

 ### passuk 11
 <b>Were there not enough graves in Egypt.</b> [Meaning:] Is it due to a lack of graves, that there are not ( אֵין ) graves in Egypt to be buried there, that you took us from there?” <i>se por feilance de non foses</i> in Old French.